David Holoubek: Sparta Prague

 During his study he started in Sparta Prague as assistant in U15 team.
 As assistant of Petr Janoušek he trained Ladislav Krejčí, Jiří Skalák or Pavel Kadeřábek.

 In 2012, he became head coach at Sparta's U19 team.
 In the 2015–16 season Sparta U19 won Czech 1st junior league.

 In June 2016 he became assistant of Zdeněk Ščasný in Sparta's A-team (he was still coach of U19).

 In September 2016 head coach Ščasný was fired after losing the Prague derby against city rivals Slavia Prague with Holoubek becoming acting head coach.
 Due to not holding a UEFA Pro Licence, his tenure was limited to two months.
 In November 2016 he was formally replaced by Zdeněk Svoboda.
 On 21 December 2016, Sparta announced that club sport director Tomáš Požár became head coach and Holoubek first coach.
 After a poor run of results in March 2017, the whole coaching team was dissolved and Holoubek returned to Sparta's U17 team.

 In June 2017 he announced on his Twitter account that he became an owner of UEFA Pro Licence.

 Slovan Liberec

 On 22 December 2017, Holoubek signed a contract with FC Slovan Liberec.
 In his coaching squad are former players Miroslav Holeňák, Jiří Jarošík and goalkeeper Marek Čech.

 Ružomberok

 On 4 June 2018, Holoubek signed a contract with MFK Ružomberok.

 Czech Republic national team U18

 In February 2020 Holoubek became a manager of Czech Republic U18.

 Czech Republic national team

 On 6 September 2020, it was announced that Holoubek would take charge of the Czech Republic national team in their match against Scotland on the following day, as the entire squad and coaching staff which played against Slovakia on 4 September had to be replaced due to positive SARS-CoV-2 tests.

 Mladá Boleslav

 On 2 January 2024, Holoubek signed a contract with Mladá Boleslav.

 Dukla Prague

 On 16 June 2025, Holoubek was appointed as the manager of Dukla Prague.
+On 10 February 2026, Holoubek was sacked as the head coach of Dukla.